Jane Towers1

 Nicholas Bacon was born on 6 June 1786.2 He was the son of Sir Edmund Bacon, 8th and 9th Bt. and Anne Beauchamp-Proctor.1 He married Jane Bowker, daughter of Alexander Bowker, on 14 October 1813.2 He died on 9 February 1863 at age 76.2

-Nicholas Bacon lived at Blundeston, Suffolk, England.1
+He lived at Blundeston, Suffolk, EnglandG.1

 Children of Nicholas Bacon and Jane Bowker